linde/retrosheet-spark/readme.md

 $ pip install jupyter
 ```

-if you want to do the plotting example in [Raw event examples.ipynb], then also install the following:
+if you want to do the plotting example in [etrosheet-spark-queries.ipynb], then also install the following:

 ```bash
 $ pip install plotly